What's mitral valve regurgitation?

 Mild mitral regurgitation may not have any symptoms.

-When regurgitation is more severe, a person may have palpitations, especially when lying on the left side.
+When regurgitation is more severe, a person may have palpitations, often due to atrial fibrillation.

 If regurgitation is severe enough, the heart may enlarge to maintain forward flow of blood, causing heart failure (when the heart does not pump enough blood to the body).
-This may produce symptoms ranging from shortness of breath during exertion, coughing, congestion around the heart and lungs, swelling of the legs and feet.
+This may produce symptoms ranging from shortness of breath during exertion, coughing, congestion around the heart and lungs and swelling of the legs and feet (edema).

 What conditions may be related to mitral regurgitation?

 The left atrium tends to enlarge due to the extra blood volume leaking back from the ventricle.
-An enlarged atrium may develop a rapid and disorganized movement (a disorder called atrial fibrillation), which reduces the heart’s ability to pump efficiently.
+An enlarged atrium may develop a rapid and disorganized movement (atrial fibrillation), which reduces the heart’s ability to pump efficiently.

-A fibrillating atrium is just a quivering, not a pumping, that will not allow blood to flow normally, which increases the risk for blood clots that may cause a stroke.
+A fibrillating atrium quivers and doesn’t pump efficiently, which increases the risk for blood clots that may cause a stroke.

 Another potential complication of mitral regurgitation is pulmonary hypertension.